 For the frosting and decorations, I did use buttercream.
 If you wanted to keep the entire cake dairy free, you could substitute vegetable shortening instead of butter to make the frosting.
-I’ve included this option in the recipe below.
+And instead of heavy cream, use unsweetened coconut milk (I like the kind in a can).
+I've included this option in the recipe below.

 I was really happy with how the cake came out.
 I like how simple the design is yet it really looks like a basketball sinking down into the net.

 And it tasted so delicious too!

 My son's team, The Pelicans, won the championship game which was very exciting!
 I'm so glad we had this fun cake to celebrate!

 See the recipe below for instructions on decorating this Wacky Chocolate Basketball Theme Cake!

 Want even more?
 Stay in touch on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.
 If you make this recipe, share a photo on social media tagging @momlovesbaking and using the hashtag #momlovesbaking.

 - 1 ½ cups unsalted butter, softened to room temperature* or substitute vegetable shortening for dairy free version

 - 6 cups powdered sugar if you buy it in the plastic bag, you don't have to sift it

 - ¼ cup plus 2 tablespoons heavy cream** or substitute unsweetened coconut milk from the can for dairy free version